A doctor using a stethoscope to check a male patient's heartbeat in a medical office.

 Infographic highlighting common reasons for missing medical appointments and their consequences.

-No-shows were a common issue, with 15% of patients admitting to skipping an appointment without canceling.
+No-shows were a common issue, with more than 1 in 10 patients (15%) admitting to skipping an appointment without canceling.
 Patients were most likely to miss a visit due to work obligations or scheduling conflicts (33%).
 Transportation barriers also impacted healthcare access, with 14% of patients missing appointments because they had no way to get there.

 For some, missing a visit comes with an added financial burden: 1 in 6 patients (16%) were charged a cancellation fee after failing to show up.
-Understanding the medical billing process for no-shows, including CPT codes for missed appointments and best practices for charging fees, is crucial for private practices to maintain financial stability."
 These costs, combined with scheduling difficulties, can discourage patients from rescheduling, ultimately delaying necessary care.

 Keeping schedules full and patients on track

-Understanding why patients miss visits is the first step to addressing the problem.
+Understanding why patients miss appointments is the first step in addressing the issue.
 One effective strategy is to track and analyze no-show trends using standardized calculations.
 Private practices can use this no-show rate calculation guide to benchmark their patient attendance rates and implement data-driven strategies to reduce missed appointments, strengthen patient relationships, and create a more financially stable practice.

 Methodology